MirJasir/Card-Design/README.md

 ---

 <h3 align="center">Description</h3>
-<p align="center"> Crafted using the dynamic duo of HTML and CSS, these cards feature subtle hover effects, transitions, and animations, adding a touch of creativity to your digital experience .</p>
+<p align="center"> Crafted using the dynamic duo of HTML and CSS, these cards feature subtle hover effects, transitions, and animations, adding a touch of creativity to your digital experience.</p>